christo-sw/Simple_API_Assessment/README.md

 I would also like to add a search endpoint that allows clients to search for different applicants or skills.

+Lastly, I would like to add testing, even though the API is relatively simple.

 ## Notes

 I decided to use Entity Framework Core instead of Entity Framework 6.